/ astro-integrations / How to Integrate ImageKit with Astro: Complete Guide

 Wrapping Up

 ImageKit removes image optimization from your build process and moves it to the edge.
 For Astro sites with lots of visual content, this means faster builds, smaller page sizes, and automatic format negotiation for every visitor.
-The URL-based transformation API is simple to use in Astro templates, and the free tier is generous enough for most blogs and portfolios.
+The URL-based transformation API is simple to use in Astro templates, the free tier covers most blogs and portfolios, and the only place you need the server is the upload route.
 Upload your originals, build your URLs with the right parameters, and let ImageKit handle the rest.